 A native of the Czech Republic, Miss Kolářová is a former visiting performing artist of the Czech Philharmonic (2013-2016).
 She holds a Bachelor of Music degree from the Curtis Institute of Music and Master of Music degree from the Yale School of Music.
 Her major teachers include Pavel Prantl, Charles Avsharian, Ida Kavafian, Arnold Steinhardt and Ani Kavafian.

-A native of New York, Roger received his Doctorate from Indiana University, where he served as an Associate Instructor and Assistant Conductor of the IU Opera Theater and New Music Ensemble.
+A native of New York, Kalia received his Doctorate from Indiana University, where he served as an Associate Instructor and Assistant Conductor of the IU Opera Theater and New Music Ensemble.
+He also holds degrees from the University of Houston and SUNY Potsdam’s Crane School of Music.
 His primary mentors include David Effron, Arthur Fagen, and Franz Anton Krager.

 board of directors